+Progress: HACS and HACOS has/is:

-- HACS has 761 registered residents in Rent Café for electronic rent payments and as of June 2021. - HACS has 285 residents have paid their rent using the electronic rent payment system. - The PHA is working to automate applications and documents by implementing kiosk to upload documents for applications, recertification's, and interims. - HACS has created and will continue to create field staff Standard Operating Procedures to improve both the skillset of its staff and the efficiency of its business processes. - HACs has expanded opportunities for resident engagement through the use of virtual meetings.
+- A combined total of one-thousand, three-hundred -seven (1307) registered residents in Rent Café for electronic rent payments and as of July 2023. - A combined total of three-hundred ninety-seven (397) residents whom have paid their rent using the electronic rent payment system in June 2023. - Working to automate applications and documents by implementing kiosks to upload documents for applications, recertifications, and interim Income adjustments

-Goal 11: Improve the delivery of housing through cost effective office management and operational efficiency
+HACS has:

+- Continues to create field staff Standard Operating Procedures to improve both the skill set of its staff and the efficiency of its business processes. - Expanded opportunities for resident engagement through the use of virtual meetings. - Implemented monthly trainings for all staff

+Progress: HACS:

-- HACS continues to regularly review HUD regulations, PIH Notices and policies to adopt changes to reduce administrative costs, increase program efficiency, improve tenant benefits, and foster self- sufficiency. - HACS has created and will continue to build new field staff Standard Operating Procedures to improve the efficiency of its business processes. - B.6 Resident Advisory Board (RAB) Comments.
+- Continues to regularly review HUD regulations, PIH Notices and policies to adopt changes to reduce administrative costs, increase program efficiency, improve tenant benefits, and foster self- sufficiency.

+Created and will continue to build new field staff Standard Operating Procedures to improve the efficiency of its business - Staff attends trainings monthly